unex/NautAddons/CSS customizable thumbnails/README.md

     background-color: #673AB7;
 }
 ```
-This will change the color of all thumbnails for posts with the linkflair "truth."
+This will change the color of all thumbnails for posts with the linkflair "truth," along with its associalted linkflair label.